bloominstituteoftechnology/Getting-Started/Windows/README.md

   - Add `C:\Program Files\MongoDB\Server\3.6\bin\` directory to PATH environmental variable for easy command line interaction:
     1. Get the location of the executable: `C:\Program Files\C:\Program Files\MongoDB\Server\3.6\bin`
-    2. You can also get this from the executable file by right-clicking on the mongo/mongod files and selecting "Properties".
+    2. You can also get this from the executable file by right-clicking on the "mongo" and "mongod" files and selecting "Properties".
     3. Run the command `SystemPropertiesAdvanced` in CMD
     4. Click "Environment Variables"
     5. Select the "Path" item (top half for the user variables)
     6. Select "Edit"
     7. Select "New"
-    8. Paste in the new anvironmental variable path: `C:\Program Files\MongoDB\Server\3.6\bin`
+    8. Paste in the new environmental variable path: `C:\Program Files\MongoDB\Server\3.6\bin`
     9. Select OK and exit the Advanced System Properties.
 Now you can run mongo and mongod in CMD and PowerShell.
 11. Install [Compass](https://www.mongodb.com/download-center?jmp=nav#compass) separately
   - Select the latest verion of "Community Edition Stable" (currently 1.12.5).